BEKK-IoT/getting-started/src/text/setup.md

 ## Getting familiar with the libraries

 We are using two libraries, Johnny-five and Firebase.
-Johnny-five is an abstraction that makes it easy for us to write programs for micro-controllers and Firebase is a cloud-database with a very neat API that makes it easy to share and store data.
+Johnny-five is an abstraction that makes it easy for us to write programs for micro-controllers.
+Firebase is a cloud-database with a very neat API that makes it easy to share and store data.

 ### Johnny-Five
 [Johnny-Five](http://johnny-five.io/api/) is a JavaScript Robotics programming framework.
 It allows us to control a bunch of different micro-controllers with JavaScript.
-In this workshop we are going to use an arduino as our micro-controller.

 In the following code example we use Johnny-five to interact with a LED.